 - Distribute questions and rating scale to hiring managers prior to interviews

-- Schedule feedback connect-calls with hiring managers to ensure feedback is received
+- Schedule feedback meetings with hiring managers in advance

 - Conduct interviews

-If you’re looking for specific behavioral or situational interview questions to measure your candidates against, you’re in luck!
-We’ve hired an industrial psychologist to create a list of questions designed specifically to measure candidates against 5 key traits crucial to any role in our complimentary structured interview guide.
+At Newton, we’ve hired an industrial psychologist to create a list of questions designed to measure candidates against 5 key traits crucial to all roles in our complimentary structured interview guide.

 We’ve also created role-specific structured interview guides based on scientifically backed research to help you assess candidates on dimensions and qualities essential to specific jobs.

-In order to create a standardized system to evaluate candidate responses against, you have to create a scoring system.
-This is where interview scorecards come in, which should be distributed prior to the interview.
-The scale you decide to use is up to you, but generally speaking you want to use a scale that no greater than 10.
-Here’s an example:
+In order to create a standardized system with which to evaluate candidate responses, you have to create a scoring system.
+This is where interview scorecards come in.
+The scale you use is up to you, but we use a five point scale here at Newton.